GAIA-X4PLC-AAD/ontology-management-base/manifest/README.md

 ### Create an asset

-You can use the GaiaX 4 PLC-AAD [Provider Tools](https://github.com/GAIA-X4PLC-AAD/provider-tools) to create your own digital asset.
+You can use the GaiaX 4 PLC-AAD [Provider Services](https://github.com/GAIA-X4PLC-AAD/provider-services) and [Provider Tools](https://github.com/GAIA-X4PLC-AAD/provider-tools) to create your own digital asset.